Trump slams California forest management during 1st debate as wildfires rage on

 Four people have been killed in Shasta County's Zogg Fire, as of Wednesday.

-Much of the land burning in the latest round of California wildfires resides on federal land.
+Much of the land burning in the latest round of California wildfires resides under federal ownership.

 RELATED: First presidential debate: Chaos as Trump, Biden lash, interrupt each other